 Speaking of keeping your skin beautiful, lemons also work wonders for your beauty regime.
-Follow the link to read how lemon juice can be applied as a skin treatment.
+Follow this link to read how lemon juice can be applied as a skin treatment.

 What else is on Naomi Campbell’s Grocery list?

 Now that you know all about the goodness of lemons, you are probably wondering what else is on Naomi Campbell’s grocery list.
-Here’s a sneak look at some of her other dietary considerations:
+Here’s a sneak peek at some of her other dietary considerations: